Bridge News Archive

 |BOLTED SPLICE UPDATE|

-For Steel Bridge Projects that have a letting date after July 1, 2004, all bolted connections will use English bolts
+For Steel Bridge Projects that have a letting date after July 1, 2004, all bolted connections will use English bolts (and bolt holes) only.

 All shop drawings for lettings after July 1, 2004 shall specify English bolts with the corresponding English holes.